ayushi2019031/glownet.io/_posts/2025-07-27-im-something-of-a-painter.md

 permalink: /im-something-of-a-painter/
 ---

-_A technical deep dive into training GANs for artistic image generation, inspired by the Kaggle competition “I’m Something of a Painter Myself.”
+A technical deep dive into training GANs for artistic image generation, inspired by the Kaggle competition “I’m Something of a Painter Myself.”

+Find all the code here: [GitHub repo](#https://github.com/ayushi2019031/Kaggle-GANS-to-create-monet-paintings)

 ## 1. Introduction